 3 ea. green Aliens/0.3 Camalots

 5 ea. red Aliens/0.5 Camalots

 1 ea.
 0.75, #1, #2 Camalots

 2 ea. #3 Camalots (only useful for the last pitch)

 8 draws and a couple slings.

 The hardware on this route leaves something to be desired: All the bolts are modern, but many are very poorly drilled (several are drilled upwards at such an angle that the hangers don't even sit flush with the rock).
 This includes the anchors.
 This is kinda a shame for Sedona's best.
 One small service could be to bring a bolt kit and remove the old cold shuts from the top of P3 and install a proper rap anchor.
 If placed on the opposite side of the slot (from the current anchor), one could stand with their feet on a ledge and the ropes would pull more cleanly.
-On the anchor above P2, a second bolt with chain placed above one of the existing bolts, and a quicklink with lowering ring on the lower bolt, would eliminate the "death triangle" setup and all the tat hanging from that anchor.
+The botched bolt on the crux should be removed.
 We removed the tat and added chains to the bolts atop P4.